If you’re concerned your credit score isn’t up to snuff, you may be looking for a few simple ways to raise it to more acceptable levels.

 Pay All Bills on Time

-The first step to achieving a high credit score is to pay all your bills on time.
-It’s a simple rule, but one many borrowers seem to grapple with for one reason or another.
+The first step to achieving a high credit score is to simply pay all your bills on time.
+It’s a basic rule, but one many borrowers seem to struggle with for one reason or another.
 There are no excuses for a late payment.
 Make your payments on time and your credit score will thank you.